MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 ### Task 3 - Verify Delegated Administration

 In this task, you will begin by examining the administrative properties of two users, Joni Sherman and Lynne Robbins.
-You will then log into the Microsoft 365 home page on the Client 1 VM (LON-CL1) as each user to confirm several of the changes that you made when managing their administrative delegation in the prior tasks.
-Finally, as Lynne Robbins, you will perform several user account maintenance tasks, such as resetting passwords and blocking a user account.
+You will then log into the Microsoft 365 home page on the Client 2 VM (LON-CL2) as each user to confirm several of the changes that you made when managing their administrative delegation in the prior tasks.
+Finally, as Lynne Robbins, you will perform two important user account maintenance tasks - resetting passwords and blocking user accounts.

-**Password Note:** When logging into Microsoft 365 as any of the existing user accounts that were created for you in the Microsoft 365 trial tenant by your lab hosting provider (for example, Joni Sherman, Lynne Robbins, and so on), you must use the same Tenant Password that you used in Lab 1 when you signed in using the MOD Administrator account to set up your organization profile.
-All of the existing Microsoft 365 user accounts in your tenant have been assigned this same Tenant Password, which your instructor will provide for you.
-Only Holly Dickson has a different password, since you entered **User.pw1** as Holly's password when you created her user account.

 1. In LON-CL1, you should still be logged into the Microsoft 365 admin center as Holly Dickson.
 If not, then do so now.